SystemJargon/filters/README.md

 ## Using the files in your Adblock solution.

-Use the text (txt) files in the root directory of this repo in your AdGuard/Adblock solution.
+Use the RAW files linked below of this repo's [README.md](README.md) file in your AdGuard/Adblock solution.

 All lists (so the lines within) will have comments stripped, compression, syntax validated and deduplicated.